inferno-framework/inferno-core/docs/getting-started.md

 git clone https://github.com/inferno-framework/inferno-deployment.git
 ```

-Test kits you want to include can then be added to `Gemfile`
+Test kits you want to include can then be added to `Gemfile`:

 e.g.
 ```ruby